CCHS-Melbourne/LoliBot/software/ReadMe.md

 However, you may have installed the driver previously.
-If you plug your LoliBot into the USB port ... and you can see the file "/dev/tty.wchusbserial1410" (or similar) then you can move on to the next step.
+If you plug your LoliBot into the USB port ... and you can see the file "/dev/tty.wchusbserial1410" (or similar) then you can move on to the next step 3.

     ls -l /dev/tty.wchusbserial*  # Check if LoliBot appears as a serial device